MICHEL MARTIN, HOST:

 CHRIS BOSH: The way last year ended, you know, we're pretty eager to get back.
 It's, you know, good to be back in here, it's a little late, but yeah, you know, we'll take it as better late than never.

-MARTIN: I thought it was Barry White for a moment, but I guess not.
+MARTIN: I thought it was Barry White for a minute, but I guess not.

 IZRAEL: Yeah.
-We would know if Chris was playing anyways, so...
+We would know if Chris was playing anyway, so...

 MARTIN: Stop it.
 Oh no. Oh no.